Everyone’s trying to make

 #1.
 Include A Summary Box at the Top of Your Post

-It’s something we do with every product review on our personal finance site.
-Our summary boxes sit beneath the headline and include:
+We do it with every product review on our personal finance site.
+Our summary boxes sit beneath the headline and include the following:

 - A brief product description